kongteckmee/christian-sc/README.md

  - Balsamiq used to create the wireframes for each page of the website when designing the UX of the project.

 [AWS Cloud9](https://aws.amazon.com/cloud9/)
- - Cloud9 IDE used to write the code in HTML5 & CSS3 when creating the website.
+ - Cloud9 IDE used to write the code in HTML5 and CSS3 when creating the website.

 [HTML5](https://en.wikipedia.org/wiki/HTML5)
  - HTML5 used to create the layout of the website.